 Also, Americans lets get over the parm obsession.
 Look I get when you're at Olive Garden, you have the need to drown the horrible flavor of whatever pasta you're eating, but you're not at Olive Garden.
 You're in Italy.
 Unless they offer you the parm (for specific dishes) DO NOT ASK, not only is it weird in their culture, but it's also rude.
 Oh, and NEVER...
 I mean NEVER EVER put parmesan on seafood!

 Oh and one other mention, chicken alfredo isn't a thing.

 Lack of Understanding About Culture, Language, and Country

 The amount of students and tourists that come to Italy knowing absolutely nothing about the country is truly astounding.
 The fact that people can blindly go across the ocean not knowing a lick of what the other country's cultural norms are or a basic understanding of the geography is genuinely baffling.
 Look up common greetings.
 If you want into a restaurant at say 6 pm and greet the host with "Buongiorno!" you're probably going to get an eye-roll.

 What's great about traveling to Europe from the U.S. is that everything here is SO OLD!
 In the States, the oldest town in the nation (Saint Augustine, my hometown), is only 450 years old.
 That's a baby compared to most things in Italy.
 This means that Americans are awestruck (if they're paying attention and not on their phones) by the history, beauty, and antiquity of everything around them.

 Just make sure you watch where you're walking on the sidewalks, and hold your purse so it won't get stolen from you while you're in awe!

-Did I miss any dead give aways for Americans?
-Send me a message or let me know in the comments below!
+Did I miss any dead giveaways for Americans?
+Let me know in the comments below!